angelmz/learn-elixir-with-tests/markdown/hello-world.md

 - It needs to be in a file with a name like `xxx_test.exs`
 - The test module must end with the word `Test`(ex.
 GreetingsTest)
 - The test function must start with the word `test`
-- `test` functions should be organized into logical groups by using Elixir's `describe` macro to define nested test blocks.
-- `ExUnit.Case` needs to be used
+- `ExUnit.Case` needs to be imported and callbacks invoked using the keyword `use`

 #### `ExUnit.Case`